 A “shift” is interpreted to mean at minimum 8 consecutive hours.
 It does not include time for transportation to/from the incident, but may include transportation off-scene during the incident and breaks within the period of doing the work as long as the responsibility for the staff work was retained.
 For quick incidents, a “shift” (8 hours credit) can be claimed if you were assigned to do staff work as part of an overhead team continually during the initial on-scene setup, dispatching of initial tasks, responding to the find, and demobilization.
 The qualification for 6 shifts is thus met using a total of 6*8=48 hours of work in “staff positions”, and which involves a minimum of 3 different ground SAR incidents.

-The qualification for “staff position” can be met to the letter by claiming on-scene work that requires or exercises your MLSO and PSO training:
+The qualification for “staff position” can be met to the letter by claiming on-scene work that requires or exercises your Search and Rescue management training:

 Assigned by a SM to be responsible for one or more command staff functions (agency liaison, family liaison, PR, agency representative, investigations, safety officer) or deputy SM, or